keti-vrar/ptam_fpga/README.md

 [Updated on Jul/21st]
 Code changes applied to use small image given by FPGA.
 The image is stored into aLevel[4].im.
 Hence SW' halfSampling is not required in SmallBlurryImage creation.

+[Updated on Jul/27st]
+Changes appiled into MakeFiles of Third party library.
+This makes the aarch64 mode support enabled as well as compilation error when used the default git master code.